ashmoy/NAMIC/README.md

 # Progress and Next Steps

 **Completed:**
-- CLIC module is finalized and tested on multiple datasets.
+- CLIC module is finalized and tested.
 - Basic Universal Labeling module is functional.

 **Next steps:**